urbit/archaeology-factor/urb/zod/pub/docs/dev/hoon/leap-in/subscriptions.md

 Our definition of `move` is fairly specific, since we're only going to sending one kind of move.
-The `%diff` move is a subscription update, and its payload is marked data which gall routes to our subscribers.
+The `%diff` move is a subscription update, and its content is marked data which gall routes to our subscribers.

 This is a slightly different kind of move than we've dealt with